What is attention-deficit/hyperactivity disorder (ADHD)?

 Can adults have ADHD?

 About four percent of adults also have ADHD; however, their presentation may differ from children.
-Adults may be described as having poor time management skills or have difficulties with multitasking.
+Adults may be described as having poor time management skills or having difficulties with multitasking.

 What are the different types of ADHD?